Jkhou1000/Adult-Deep-Learning/README.md

 ## Citations and Contact
 This data was of course obtained from the UCI Machine Learning respoitory

-**Ronny Kohavi and Barry Becker Data Mining and Visualization Silicon Graphics. e-mail: ronnyk '@' live.com for questions.
+**Ronny Kohavi and Barry Becker Data Mining and Visualization Silicon Graphics. e-mail: ronnyk '@' live.com for questions**

 If you have any questions please contact me at Jkhoury10000@gmail.com